top of page

 o No food is allowed in care packages.

-o Mail early or drop off pre-labeled packages at check-in.
+o Drop off pre-labeled packages at check-in.

 • TIME CAPSULE (Middle and High School Campers)